its most tragic intellectual errors

 My opinion doesn’t meant that Marx was wrong, but in my opinion dialectical materialism leaves out too much that has contributed to the development of human society over time.
 Both beliefs and significant individuals not driven by “class interests” have been drivers of that process.
 Marx would say — did say — that anyone who disagrees with him is a dupe of the ruling class (or a nascent ruling class) — but that’s just his opinion.
 In other words, whether dialectical materialism fully explains all of the development of the institutional structures of society can only be a matter of opinion, not a matter of scientific fact.

-It is not merely my opinion, though, that Marx also engaged in teleology.
-He asserted that private property is the sole source of class conflict.
-Given that assertion, ending private property is the only viable solution for that conflict.
+It is not merely my opinion, though, that Marx, similar to Locke’s approach to defining justice, asserted that private property is the source of class conflict.
+Given that assertion, ending private property is the only viable solution for that form of conflict.

 Embedded in Marx’s dialectical materialism is the assertion that the existence of different socioeconomic classes is inherently a source of enmity, that any differences in economic circumstances will necessarily generate conflict.
 That certainly is an argument a person can make, but it also is not a scientific fact.